joshbegley/nyt-latest/previous.md

 `Plus, Venice in the winter.`\
 https://nytimes.com/2025/01/27/briefing/china-ai-markets-colombia-deportees-auschwitz-memorial.html

-**How to watch South Carolina at Tennessee women's basketball: Reigning champs are on fire**\
+**How to watch South Carolina at Tennessee women's basketball: Reigning champs are on a roll**\
 `Monday night's rematch has so much to offer.
 Dawn Staley and the Gamecocks are 7-0 in the SEC.
 Tennessee could use a big win.`\
 https://nytimes.com/athletic/6092425/2025/01/27/south-carolina-tennessee-how-to-watch-odds-womens-basketball/